pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 $ pm2 set server-monitoring:days_interval 2
 ```

-**NOTE** These variables are written in `~/.pm2/module_conf.json`, so if you prefer, you can directly edit these variables in this file.
+- **NOTE1**: These variables are written in `~/.pm2/module_conf.json`, you can also edit this file to change the values
-**NOTE2** You can display configuration variable via `pm2 conf [module-name]`
+- **NOTE2**: You can display configuration variable via `pm2 conf [module-name]`
-**NOTE3** When you set a new value the target module is restarted
+- **NOTE3**: When you set a new value, the target module is restarted
-**NOTE4** You have to typecast yourself values, it is always strings!
+- **NOTE4**: You have to typecast yourself values, they are always strings!

 ### With Keymetrics

 In the main Keymetrics Dashboard, the module will have a button called "Configure".
-Once you click on it you will be able to access / modify all configurations variable exposed on the package.json!
+Once you click on it you will be able to access / modify all configuration variables exposed on the package.json!

 # PMX Helpers methods for Modules

 ## pmx.initModule(JSON)

-This is the main method to be called to transform the current application into a PM2 Module.
+This is the main method, it transforms the current application into a PM2 Module.
 It is preferred that this method is called before any other required modules.

 ## pmx.configureModule(JSON)